Stev-create/stev-create.github.io/_pages/about.md

 header:
 ---

-<h2>Hi there, My name is Stevanus Setiawan, you can called me Stev.</h2>
+<h2>Hi there, My name is Stevanus Setiawan and you can called me Stev.</h2>

 Well, I see myself as a problem solver, Data Scientist and Data Analyst who  love  to  help  companies  make  sense  of  their  data  and  turn their  data  into  actionable  insight, through  Data  Science  and Machine Learning.